Mercury and the Monkey Mind by Holiday Mathis - Boston Herald - Go Tech Daily

 As Mercury enters the intellectual kingdom of Aquarius, you remain aware of your two spirits – the thought generator of the monkey spirit and the floating angel who chooses which thoughts seem useful enough to act upon.
 In short, to identify with or to believe in the thoughts that will overthrow you is to make a deal with monkeys instead of angels.

 ARIES (March 21 – April 19).
 Many beliefs come from osmosis and we are not even aware that they can adopt them from the people around us.
-That is why it is so important to regularly question your beliefs.
+That is why asking your beliefs regularly is so important.
 You will ask today at least 10 times “is this true?”

 TAURUS (April 20 to May 20).
 The creative process brings you joy, and that’s not all!
 There is also impatience, wonder, envy, excitement, frustration, flow, shame, laughter, satisfaction and countless other emotions – all for the low, low price of diving.